EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 # 1	Summary

-This specification defines the workflows for issuing and presenting organisational credentials.
+This specification defines the workflows for issuing and presenting Organisational Credentials.
-Compared to personal wallets, organisational wallets have a different mode of operation and different requirements.
+Compared to Personal Wallets, Organisational Wallets have a different mode of operation and different requirements.
-Organisational wallets are expected to run in managed server environments and be in continuous operation.
+Organisational Wallets are expected to run in managed server environments and be in continuous operation.
 They also manage multiple identities, including the organisation's identity and the identities of its representatives.
 Therefore, a specific trust model and protocols are required.
 The trust model describes the root of trust and the actors and identifiers involved.
 It also expresses how entities are authorised to act in a particular role on behalf of an organisation and how these rights can be delegated.
-To prove these relationships, three types of credentials are introduced: organisational credentials, natural person credentials and power of attorney credentials.
+To prove these relationships, three types of credentials are introduced: Organisational Credentials, Natural Person Credentials and Power of Attorney Credentials.
 We also describe the issuance process of these three types of credentials and how they are used for verifiable presentations.

 # 2	Motivation

 The EWC LSP handles a variety of credentials that are exchanged between different types of organisations.
-The goal of this RFC is to provide a standard protocol for issuing and presenting organisational credentials.
+The goal of this RFC is to provide a standard protocol for issuing and presenting Organisational Credentials.
 Depending on the use case, organisations need certain information about their business partners, such as authorised signatories, tax numbers or ultimate beneficial owners.
 This data needs to be validated and kept up to date.
-To simplify the management of this master data, we propose the use of organisational credentials, for example issued by an Attestation Provider asserting data from an authentic source such as the relevant commercial register.
+To simplify the management of this master data, we propose the use of Organisational Credentials, for example issued by an Attestation Provider asserting data from an authentic source such as the relevant commercial register.

-Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based organisational wallets, which have different requirements than personal mobile wallets.
+Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based Organisational Wallets, which have different requirements than Personal Mobile Wallets.
 We aim to provide the best user experience by separating user identity proofing from authentication.
 As a result of the identity proofing process, a Natural Person Credential is issued to the applicant and stored in the Organisational Wallet.
 The cryptographic material bound to the Natural Person Credential is subsequently used for authentication purposes.
-This will avoid  "wallet dance" scenarios, significantly simplify the handling of organisational credentials and enable a wide range of use cases.
+This will avoid  "wallet dance" scenarios, significantly simplify the handling of Organisational Credentials and enable a wide range of use cases.
 Organisational Wallets can handle processes automatically without human interaction and present the required credentials independently.
 In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests using the representative's organisation-specific identity.
-This process does not require natural persons to interact with a personal wallet.
+This process does not require natural persons to interact with a Personal Wallet.

 Server-based Organisational Wallets are expected to be in continuous operation.
 In order to process requests automatically, we propose the use of the DIDComm protocol for the issuance and presentation of verifiable credentials.